cerpus/Edlib/sourcecode/docs/docs.edlib.com/docs/product/features.md

 # Features

-Edlib is continuously evolving with existing features being refined and other features being added (or removed).
+Edlib is continuously evolving with existing features being refined and new features being added.
 The following is a list of major features, several of which are in active development.

 ### Existing Features